futantan/OpenGpt/readme_en.md

 [![OpenGpt](./public/screenshot.png)](https://twitter.com/EclipsePrayer)

 ## Planned functions
-1- Users can directly run each App.
+- [x] Users can directly run each App.
-2- Launch the first App 03/04/2023 (The name of the app is "Free Style 说唱歌词生成器") ✅ 3- A total of 6 apps have been launched at 03/05/2023 ✅ 4- Users can create their own App.
+- ✅ Launch the first App 03/04/2023 (The name of the app is "Free Style 说唱歌词生成器")
+- ✅ A total of 6 apps have been launched at 03/05/2023
+- [x] Users can create their own App.
+- ✅ Users can create their own App, the first phase is planned to be completed
-5- On the first day of launch, users have created more than 100 apps at 03/08/2023 !🤯 ✅ 6- The number of apps created by users exceeds 800 at 03/11/2023! 🤯🤯🤯 ✅
+- ✅ On the first day of launch, users have created more than 100 apps at 03/08/2023 !🤯
+- ✅ The number of apps created by users exceeds 800 at 03/11/2023! 🤯🤯🤯
-7- Support users to use their own API token, thus releasing the rate limit restriction 8- Organize some apps that are obviously not easy to use, and hide them on the home page
+- [x] Support users to use their own API token, thus releasing the rate limit restriction
+- [x] Organize some apps that are obviously not easy to use, and hide them on the home page

-✅: completed functions

 ## Next Stage Planning
-1- Add user login function
+- Add user login function
-2- You can like it and sort it accordingly
+- You can like it and sort it accordingly
-3- You can bookmark and create your own App application list 4- Let creators take advantage of the platform to make money!
+- You can bookmark and create your own App application list
+- Let creators take advantage of the platform to make money!
-5- Add tags to the app
+- Add tags to the app
-6- You can create your own private App
+- You can create your own private App
-7- i18n Internationalization support
+- i18n internationalization support

 ## Building Together
 Join [Discord](https://discord.gg/84J7aMyyCG), Let's discuss the future of the product together.